Family Business (song)

 "Family Business" is a song by American rapper Kanye West from his debut studio album, The College Dropout (2004).
 The song features additional vocals from Thomasina Atkins, Linda Petty, Beverly McCargo, Lavel Mena, Thai Jones, Kevin Shannon, and Tarrey Torae.
 It was written and produced by West, who had assistance from Torae in penning the lyrics about her family rather than his.
-A soulful number, the song samples "Fonky Thang" by the Dells and relies on a piano loop.
+A soulful number, the song interpolates "Fonky Thang" by the Dells and relies on a piano loop.
 Lyrically, it sees West discussing the pleasures and problems in family life.

 The song received positive reviews from music critics, who mostly praised the family theme.
 Some described it as authenticity, while a few critics commended the composition.
 The song was certified gold in the United States by the Recording Industry Association of America.
 Chance the Rapper performed a version of the song under the title of "Family Matters" at the Summer Ends Music Festival in September 2015, before recording a studio version that was accompanied by a clip.